ant-design/ant-design/components/table/index.en-US.md

 return <Table rowKey={(record) => record.uid} />;
 ```

-## Migrate to v4

-Table removes `onRowClick`, `onRowDoubleClick`, `onRowMouseEnter`, `onRowMouseLeave` and some other api which is already deprecated in v3.
-If you only use api listing in official document, that's OK.

-Besides, the breaking change is changing `dataIndex` from nest string path like `user.age` to string array path like `['user', 'age']`.
-This help to resolve developer should additional work on the field which contains `.`.

 ## FAQ

 ### How to hide pagination when single page or no data?